 The committee initially expected to see the two-car electric vehicle charging station installed alongside the Svec Memorial Green in Proctorsville in the summer.
 However, that schedule slipped when no companies were found to do the installation.
 All the usual companies had closed for the pandemic when the town issued its request for proposal.
 After several months one company came forward and late in the year the work began.
 Spring of 2021 is the new opening target.
 This charging station will cost the taxpayers almost nothing since the Energy Committee secured grant funding from the Vermont AOT.

-We continue to work with the Planning Commission to create an Energy chapter for the town plan to be adopted after the mandatory five-year review and rewrite.
-Committee members also attended regional meetings to learn what other towns are doing in the Upper Valley.
+The committee continues to work with the Planning Commission to create an Energy chapter for the town plan.
+The usual regional meetings to learn what other towns are doing in the Upper Valley continued on a limited basis, all on line.
 There is considerable push from all towns to develop and implement energy solutions on a regional basis and Cavendish is fully supportive of such efforts.

 Cavendish’s town solar array continued producing electricity and the committee continued analyzing power distribution and KWH savings by better balancing the power distribution so that the town can best use the power generated.